azizqa/qafi/README.md

   <img src="./Logo.png" style="width:auto;height:250px;"/>
 </p>
 <hr>
-A search engine for Arabian vernacular poetry rhymes.
+A search engine for Arabic vernacular poetry rhymes.
 Useful tool for writing poetry fast and can be used for inspiration too.

 > The data used in this project is scraped from adab.com.